SID finding Guide

 If you're going for Gible / Dratini, you may need to RNG them a few more times than you'd have to RNG Haxorus.
 Also don't forget that you're already done once you're down to 4 JTSVs, as you cannot go lower with Gible / Dratini.

-With just 1 JTSV left (or 4 for Gible / Dratini), we can go to the next phase.
+With just 1 JTSV left (or 4 for Gible / Dratini), we can move on to the next phase.

 In my case, I got 8 possible results.
 Especially with Gible / Dratini, there may be a LOT more results than this however.

-To determine what SID to start with, you'll want to have a look at the Keypresses, Advances and time of day in that order.
+To determine what SID to start with, you'll want to have a look at the Keypresses, Advances, and time of day in that order of importance.
 It's generally unlikely for you to have more than 1 keypress (though it is possible) for this, so I'd immediately put all the results with 2 keypresses on the "backburner" to try only after all the 0 and 1 Keypress SIDs have failed.
-In my example that leaves me with with 2 potential SIDs.
+In my example that leaves me with with 2 potential SIDs to start with.

 Since you advance the RNG by saying "No" when Professor Juniper asks you whether she got your name right during savefile creation, it's also unlikely that you'll ever have more than 1 Advance (though it is possible).
 So if the difference between the Advances and the Initial Advances column is larger than 1, I'll also put that SID on the "backburner" to try only after all the results with 0 and then 1 Advance have failed (still prioritizing 0 or 1 Keypress).